Coming up at The Sherborne:

 • Yes.
 Our exhibitions are family-friendly unless stated otherwise.

-A selection of Airborne over Sherborne images is available in our shop as prints and postcards — take a little Quentin home with you.
+A selection of images will be available in our shop as prints and postcards, if you’d like to take a little of The Sherborne home with you.

 • No booking required — just drop in during our opening hours.